The 20 Best Sezary Syndrome Doctors in Italy

 Rome, IT

-Cristina Cristofoletti practices in Rome, Italy.
+Cristina Cristofoletti practices practicing medicine in Rome, Italy.
 Ms. Cristofoletti is rated as an Elite expert by MediFind in the treatment of Sezary Syndrome.
-Her top areas of expertise are Sezary Syndrome, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Non-Hodgkin Lymphoma.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Sezary Syndrome, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Non-Hodgkin Lymphoma.

 Learn about our expert tiers